Breast reduction is surgical reshaping and removal of breast tissue to possibly improve the appearance of your breasts and reduce their size

 Breast reduction surgery reduces the relative risk of breast cancer by a ratio of 2.2.
 This is because the breast tissue that is removed from your body can no longer deteriorate into a cancer.
 The surgery rearranges and removes some of your breast tissue, a new “baseline” mammogram will need to be performed one year after the surgery.

 You can usually use your private health insurance for breast reduction surgery in Sydney.
 It usually pays for all your operating theatre and hospital costs, including the post operative stay.
 Medicare and your private insurance may also contribute to the doctors’ bills.
 You can call your health fund and see if you are covered.
-The Medicare Benefits Schedule code likely to be used is 45220.

 Dr Sanki has an all female surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.